coilhq/mucoa/README.md

 The positive Participant Deposit CR balance indicates the collateral is now out of the scheme.

 ### Entities
+The following entities are present when a participant closes their account (inactive).
 * Scheme - (Scheme operator)
 * Participant A - (Participant on the Scheme that may be a Payer/Payee)